 - 1 ½ tbsp Sriracha sauce

 - 1 tbsp reduced fat mayonnaise

 - To make chili glaze for the salmon, combine chili sauce, soy sauce, ginger, brown sugar, and 3 garlic cloves.
 Mix well.

 - Line a rimmed baking sheet with foil or parchment paper, and spray with an olive oil mister or non-fat cooking spray.

 - Place salmon on baking sheet, and spoon glaze evenly over each fillet.
 Let sit at room temperature for 30 minutes.

-- While salmon is marinating, make Siracha cream sauce by combining yogurt, mayo, Siracha, lemon juice, salt and remaining garlic clove.
+- While salmon is marinating, make Sriracha cream sauce by combining yogurt, mayo, Sriracha, lemon juice, salt and remaining garlic clove.
 Mix well and set aside.